filipadamus2006-droid/Space-Invaders-Pygame/space_invaders/notes/dev_log.md

 Began creating player movement by checking the keyboard state and moving players X in the respective direction if it was pressed.

+Added code that keeps the player from leaving the screen.

+**15 NOV 2025**

+Began coding today by loading my sprite into the main.py code.
+I fetched them from the repo.
+I also resized the player sprite to be shaped 40 by 40 px.

+Created a drawing function that draws the player at their current x and y co ordinates.
+Added this into the main loop